-Today, veterans make up approximately 20% of the School's student body, and are spread across a number of our full-time programs.
+As a veteran, you’ll be in good company here at NBSS.
+A large portion of our alumni, and nearly 20% of the School's student body have served in the military.
 Qualities that military training sharpens—commitment, organization, self-motivation, and self-reliance—are helpful in the immersive training environment at NBSS.

 You may additionally qualify for federal and state grants, or for an NBSS scholarship.
 Learn more about financial aid here.